 2. 1My ear heard the distress and shouts of war;

-The sound of a loud trumpet announcing slaughter and calamity,
+The sound of a loud shofar announcing slaughter and calamity,

 2The sound of many people as of an exceedingly high wind,

 As a tempest with mighty fire sweeping through the Negev.